LeoooLagOS/dotfiles/07_Operating_Systems/_Operating Systems.md

 # _Operating Systems_

 ## 📝 One-Sentence Summary
-An operating system (OS) is the core software that acts as an intermediary between computer hardware and the user, managing all hardware resources and providing common services for application programs.
+An operating system (OS) is the core [[Software]] that acts as an intermediary between computer hardware and the user, managing all hardware resources and providing common services for application programs.
 ## 💡 Analogy
 The OS is like the **government and infrastructure of a city**.
 It doesn't build the specific shops or houses (the applications), but it manages the essential, shared resources like the roads (`CPU scheduling`), the power grid (`memory management`), the postal service (`file system`), and the police force (`security`), allowing all the individual businesses to run smoothly and safely.